The Giant of Marathon (1959)

 The Film

-Inspired by the real life battle, the film does contain a very basic overview of the history (and its associated legends) - most notably the lead character of Phillipides.
-History remains confused over the existance of Phillipides and whether he travelled to Sparta to enlist their help, or from Marathon back to Greece to tell of victory.
-For good measure the script has him do both, but instead of running home to Athens to declare victory, he more heroically carries a warning of a naval attack.
-This assault itself, as well as most of the Battle of Marathon is pure fiction - in reality the Greeks pushed the Persians back to their ships and sent them fleeing - rather than the stalemate that the battle appears to lead to here.
+Inspired by the historical battle, Giant of Marathon's script does contain a very basic overview of the history (and its associated legends) - most notably the lead character of Phillipides.
+History remains confused over the existance of Phillipides and whether he ran to Sparta to enlist their help, or from Marathon back to Greece to tell of victory.
+For good measure the script has him do both, but instead of merely running home to Athens to announce their victory, he more heroically carries a warning of a naval attack (and perhaps unsurprisingly does not drop dead on his arrival).
+This assault itself, as well as most of the eponymous battle is pure fiction - in reality the Greeks pushed the Persians back to their ships and sent them fleeing - rather than the overnight stalemate that the battle appears to lead to here.

-Boasting a stronger than usual storyline, some strong direction and brutal epic action scenes but not paying too close attention to the history books, Giant of Marathon is a very enjoyable example of the Historical Epic Peplum, and recommended to fans of both genres.
+Boasting a stronger than usual storyline, some assured direction and brutal epic action scenes (but not paying too close attention to the history books), Giant of Marathon is a very enjoyable example of the Historical Epic Peplum and recommended to fans of both genres.
 Mario Bava fans should certainly enjoy this one as a chance to see the director's trademark action scenes in use.

 In Brief